Last Updated on July 7, 2026 by Daniel Globe

 Top Waterfalls In Arizona

 Arizona offers stunning waterfalls that surprise many visitors.
-These natural wonders bring life to the dry desert landscape.
-Each waterfall has its own charm and story.
-Exploring them reveals the beauty of Arizona’s diverse nature.
+These natural wonders bring life to the dry desert landscape, and each one has its own personality, access rules, and best season to visit.

-Here are some of the top waterfalls you should see in Arizona.
+Here are some of the top waterfalls you should see in Arizona — along with what you need to know before you go.

 Havasu Falls